-You will not be allowed to participate in or attend co-curricular activities if you have not attended all your classes after 12:00 noon of the day of the event, unless special permission is obtained in advance from the Principal.
-Valid reasons for exceptions to this rule will include medical appointments, family emergencies or attendance at other scheduled school events.
-In the interest of your health and well-being, you will not be allowed to participate in or attend co-curricular functions if you have been too ill to attend school by the 12:00 noon deadline.
-While it is true that some written assignments can be completed for make-up after an absence, there is much that happens during a class period which cannot be replicated.
-When you miss classroom instruction and presentations, classroom discussions, audio- video presentations, time for guided practice, and classroom participation, you have missed learning opportunities which can't be made-up.

-Both you and your parents should understand that you miss a vital part of your education when you are absent from school.
+Students will not be allowed to participate in or attend co-curricular activities if they have not been present at school prior to 12:00 noon of the day of the event or the half day directly preceding the event, unless special permission has been obtained in advance from the Principal.
+Valid reasons for exceptions to this rule will include medical appointments, family emergencies, or attendance at other scheduled school events.
+In the interest of student health and well-being, you will not be allowed to participate in or attend co-curricular functions if you have been too ill to attend school by the 12:00 noon deadline or the half day directly preceding the event.
+Some written assignments can be completed for make-up after an absence, but there is much that happens during a class period which cannot be replicated.
+When a student misses classroom instruction and presentations, classroom discussions, audio-video presentations, time for guided practice, and classroom participation, they miss learning opportunities which can't be made-up.
+Students miss a vital part of their education when they are absent from school.

-After an absence you have the responsibility to complete all make-up assignments.
-Two days will be allowed to make up work for every school day missed that is excused or you will not receive credit for work missed.
-You also need to understand that you may not receive full credit for being in class when you have not been in attendance.
+After an absence students have the responsibility to complete all make-up assignments within the time frames established by their teachers, or students will not receive credit for work missed.
+This time period is typically two days for each day missed.
+Students may not receive full credit when they have not been in attendance.